Rail transport in Europe: Rail gauge

 There are different technical solutions whenever a break of gauge occurs.
 Between Eastern European countries that use standard gauge and Belarus and Ukraine, the bogies of passenger trains are exchanged in a time consuming procedure.
 For the Rail Baltica project, a new international standard gauge railway is currently built that connects the Baltic states with the European standard gauge network.
 In some places, trains with variable gauge bogies are used, such as between France and Spain (also used between narrow and standard gauge railways, for example the GoldenPass Express in Switzerland).
 Some lines have dual gauge in place.
 European high-speed railway lines outside of Russia are all built in standard gauge.

 Left-hand vs. right-hand traffic

+Handedness of rail traffic in Europe:

 While most European countries use right-hand traffic on double-track railway lines, some have left-hand traffic.
 Liechtenstein, San Marino and Vatican City have single-track railways.